Hear the inspirational story of one of our first graduates.

-Let’s fast forward into the future, June 10th 2016 – the date of my graduation, imagine me in the black cap and gown walking across the stage.
-Now let's backtrack to the present day. my name is Alonzo, aka Big Zo at Friends.
+Let’s fast forward into the future, June 10, 2016 – the date of my graduation, imagine me in the black cap and gown walking across the stage.
+Now let's backtrack to the present day.
+My name is Alonzo, aka Big Zo at Friends.
 Not only am I big in size, but also personality.

-You will never know by looking at me now, but I was once a shy little kid with buck teeth and I had a head that was too big for my body.
-My story with Friends started at the John Marshall Elementary School in Dorchester.
+You will never know by looking at me now, but I was once a shy little kid with buck teeth, and I had a head that was too big for my body.
+My story with Friends–Boston started at the John Marshall Elementary School in Dorchester.
 A group of us were told to go outside to the playground.
-That was when we were introduced to our Mentors.
+That was when we were introduced to our Friends/mentors.
 Being a part of this program meant that I would have a friend until high school.
 I thought that was the best thing ever.
-My first mentor was Mr. Anthony.
-He was the one who taught me how to act like a gentleman and how to respect ladies (a skill that is very helpful to me now that I am a teenager).
+My first Friend was Mr. Anthony.
+He was the one who taught me how to act like a gentleman, and how to respect ladies, a skill that is very helpful to me now that I am a teenager.
 He was the one to teach me about the ways of life, and I was happy.

 As for me, Friends of the Children–Boston gave me some of the happiest moments growing up.
 My first memorable moment with Friends was going apple picking.
 It was my first time visiting an apple orchard.
-I was surrounded by my friends, my mentor and my Family Friend, Rob and Carrie (Acknowledge Rob and Carrie).
+I was surrounded by my friends, my mentor and my family friends, Rob and Carrie.
 Our challenge was to see who could find the biggest apple, and even though my apples were not the biggest, the day meant a lot to me.
 Before that day, I hated apple, and I still do.
 But on that day, the apples I picked with my friends tasted superb!

-I experienced many of “First”’s with Friends – my first experience picking apples, my first time building a gingerbread house, and my first J O B because I was in need of MONEY and something to put down on my resume.
-And most recently my acceptance to a highly competitive summer internship with Grand Circle Travel.
-All of these firsts expand my world, and at times, it allowed me to take a much needed break from whatever was going on in my life.
+I experienced many of "firsts" with Friends – my first experience picking apples, my first time building a gingerbread house, and my first J-O-B because I was in need of money and something to put down on my resume.
+And most recently, my acceptance of a highly competitive summer internship with Grand Circle Travel.
+All of these firsts expanded my world, and at times, it allowed me to take a much-needed break from whatever was going on in my life.

-As I write this speech I think about college.
-Friends have given the opportunity to expand my connections and create a concrete foundation to get myself ready college.
-I don’t know what the future holds for me and where i will be in 12 years.
-But I have many dreams.
-One of them is to open up a University focused on students who have been in foster care, and also for those who have been adopted.
-I call it Global University where everyone is welcomed from all around the world, there are majors for everyone and it will be affordable.
+As I write this speech, I think about college.
+Friends have given me the opportunity to expand my connections and create a concrete foundation to get myself ready for college.
+I don’t know what the future holds for me and where I will be in 12 years, but I have many dreams.
+One of them is to open up a university focused on students who have been in foster care, and also for those who have been adopted.
+I will call it Global University, where everyone is welcomed from all around the world, there are majors for everyone and it will be affordable.
 And of course, for those of you who have met me, I haven’t given up on the idea of opening up a restaurant yet!
 Until then, I’ll take one step at a time towards my dreams to make it a reality.

 Before I finish my speech, I’d like to take a moment to thank a few very special people who have made it possible for me to get to where I am today.
-Frank (find Frank and acknowledge him), my mentor, thank you for always making sure I never go hungry and staying on me to improve my grades.
-Rob and Carrie (find them and acknowledge them), my Family Friend, thank you for making me first CD – it was the first thing that someone has hand-made for me.
-Tony (find Tony and acknowledge him), dad, thank you for supporting my dreams, dealing with my tantrums over the last four years.
-And finally mi madre (find Louis and acknowledge her) for showing me the tough love that I needed to stand on my own two feet.
+Frank, my mentor, thank you for always making sure I never go hungry and staying on me to improve my grades.
+Rob and Carrie, my family friends, thank you for making me the first CD – it was the first thing that someone has hand-made for me.
+Tony, my dad, thank you for supporting my dreams, dealing with my tantrums over the last four years.
+And finally, mi madre, for showing me the tough love that I needed to stand on my own two feet.